 A: GPRS focuses solely on the fields of utility locating and concrete scanning.
-All of our team members undergo a rigorous training program in order to ensure they are well prepared to meet your project’s needs.
+Because of this, all of our team members undergo a rigorous training program in order to ensure they are well prepared to meet your project’s needs.
 In order to ensure quality and accuracy, GPRS recently developed and began implementing SIM- subsurface investigation methodology.
-This is a comprehensive specification detailing training methods, equipment usage and means of minimizing error when performing subsurface investigations.
-This operating procedure was developed using our 18 years of experience and data in the fields of utility locating and concrete scanning.
+This is a comprehensive specification that details training methods, equipment usage and means of minimizing error when performing subsurface investigations.
+This operating procedure was developed by GPRS using our 18 years of experience and data in the fields of utility locating and concrete scanning.

 Q: Does GPRS perform S.U.E. work?